Skip to content

 • No academic rank

 Academic rank is usually assigned by each institution and includes professors, associate professors, assistant professors, instructors, lecturers, and those with no academic rank.
-“All ranks” includes all faculty.
+“All ranks” includes all faculty members.

 “Type” is based on highest degree granted.
 Only colleges with at least three faculty members in a given set (rank and gender) will display an average salary.

-Average salaries for U.S., states, and types are generated by multiplying the nine-month-equivalent average salary of an institution times the number of faculty members in that rank.
-Those numbers are then divided by the total number of the faculty in each category (U.S., state, or type).
+Average salaries for the United States, states, and types are generated by multiplying the nine-month-equivalent average salary of an institution by the number of faculty members at that rank.
+Those numbers are then divided by the total number of faculty members in each category (U.S., state, or type).

 We welcome your thoughts and questions about this article.
 Please email the editors or submit a letter for publication.